 9- Shaq

-Shaq appears as not fully developed, half-formed creatures.
+Shaq appears to be a half-formed, not fully developed creature.
 Shiqq شق, the Arabic word, means “split,” and evidently so.

 They are known to procreate with humans and are addressed as the lower, weaker class among all types.